 Snapshot About SHRA

 SHRA (www.shra.org) is a Joint Powers Authority created by the City and County of Sacramento to represent both jurisdictions for affordable housing and community redevelopment needs.
 The Agency has a FY 2017 budget of $190.5 million and 230 employees and operates on a calendar fiscal year from January 1 to December 31.
 SHRA is one of the largest rental housing landlords in Sacramento County, the 5th largest housing authority in the state of California, and 20th in the nation among 3,400 housing authorities.
-The Agency owns and manages 2,700 units of public housing and administers approximately 12,600 rental assistance vouchers per month.
+The Agency owns and/or manages over 3,200 units of affordable housing and administers approximately 12,900 rental assistance vouchers per month.
 As the largest public funder and provider of affordable housing in Sacramento, SHRA manages a $329 million affordable housing portfolio.
 In 2016, the Agency provided $38.3 million in gap financing, including bonds and loans to help build or improve multifamily communities for low income residents, to help families purchase an affordable home, and to rehabilitate or build affordable single/multifamily housing.
 Over the past 20 years, SHRA has assisted in the production of more than 22,000 units of affordable housing through the application of various financing tools.

 SHRA has implemented many community improvements over the years through collaboration with residents to plan and invest in a variety of neighborhood projects: streetscape, lighting, and other public infrastructure improvements, parks and community centers, mixed use and transit oriented developments and commercial facades.
 By strategically investing public resources, these improvements have stimulated additional private investment in jobs and housing in our lower income neighborhoods.